 Step 3: On the project navigation menu, select Project settings, and then select Cloud Messaging.
 The Server key and Sender ID are displayed under the Project keys / credentials section.

 Generally, you enter the server key in Swrve when configuring the Integration Settings screen as part of the Swrve onboarding process.
 You can edit the settings on this screen later on if required.

 Step 1: On the Settings menu, select Integration settings.

-Step 2: Under the Push Notifications section, in the Google Cloud Messaging Server Key section, enter your Server Key.
+Step 2: Under the Push Notifications section, in the Firebase Cloud Messaging Server Key section, enter your Server Key.

 Step 3: Test the server key by sending a test push notification to one of your QA devices.
 To send a test push notification:

 - Select your QA device from the list of available devices.